iterative/dvc.org/content/docs/command-reference/exp/show.md

 ![](/img/ref_pcp_default.png) _Parallel Coordinates Plot_

-The color of the lines is determined by the value of the column you select with `--sort-by`:
+Using `--sort-by` will reorder the plot experiments as expected, and determine the color of the lines that represent them:

 ```dvc
 $ dvc exp show --all-branches --pcp --sort-by roc_auc